tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 I would love to redo the platform files, redo the game framework and make sure to hide all the platform functions from the user and only expose easy to use, well thought out functions as well as the generic output and input mechanisms.

-While I did my best to seperate the resolution out the code, I did eventually start taking short cuts in a lot of places, I'm not sure that I could take that resolution lock in out and not use up too many resources on it, but it would be fun to try.
+While I did my best to separate the resolution out the code, I did eventually start taking short cuts in a lot of places, I'm not sure that I could take that resolution lock in out and not use up too many resources on it, but it would be fun to try.

 With Visual Studio Code, Docker and Emscipten, I have a plan around a portable self contained development environment tool chain which I would love to explore.
 I think there's also some legs in seeing about allocating a heap of memory at start up and managing that throughout the life cycle to see if I could make sure we don't break memory constraints on the PC version as well, and something to do with CPU cycle counting.